BryceJacobsNMT/VaccinePlanner/README.md

 Alternatively, this application can be run as a GUI application and the results displayed as part of the built-in user interface.
 The main class for the GUI version of this application is MainPanel in the edu.nmt.view package.

+A maven action has been added to the pom.xml file for creating a jar file with dependencies that can be used to run the application.
+The nbactions.xml action, AssembleJarWithDependencies, can be used to create the jar file in the target directory.
+Once the jar file has been created, the application can be run using:

+java -cp pathToJar/VaccinePlanner-1.1-jar-with-dependencies.jar edu.nmt.view.MainCommand -PpathToPopulationTextFile

+Of course, the -P option can be left out to use the default population file and/or other options could be added (see above).

 ############################################################################
 #  Original Implementation Using a Postgres Database